AssisrMatheus/vrnd-a-maze-by-matheus-assis/README.md

 - [VR Software Development - Physics and Audio](https://github.com/udacity/VR-Software-Development_Physics-and-Audio/releases)
 - [VR Software Development - Advanced VR Scripting](https://github.com/udacity/VR-Software-Development_Advanced-VR-Scripting/releases)
 - VR Software Development - A Maze

+### Personal additional considerations
+This scene got bigger than the previous project.
+The previous project could only have between 15 and 50 objects on the same scene but this one have much more than that, this concerns me about performance issues.
+Even though it ran fine on my mobile (Moto Z3 play), it took 40 minutes to 1 hour to bake the lighting on resolution set to 30(the previous one took about 5 minutes on 80 resolution).

+Also the models aren't much simetric, the walls all have the same size so you can kinda have a "grid" on it, but the pillar plus its fittings breaks this grid by adding a non fixed size, so I had to put more walls or re-scale some of them, so I have some clipping.

+I'd like tips on how should I use those models to avoit this to happen, the overload of models making the bake take too long, and asymmetric models to avoid clipping.